• Skip to main content

 Notes

-• These are great cold the next day too, so refrigerate any leftovers!
+• These are great cold or reheated the next day too, so refrigerate leftover potato slices!

-• Swap out toppings with other toppings of your choice (broccoli, cauliflower, sausage, chicken, tomatoes).
+• Swap out toppings with other toppings of your choice such as broccoli, cauliflower, sausage, chicken, green onions or tomatoes.

 Nutrition